flxwu/tech-talks/Testing-your-tests-quality-Introduction-to-MutationTesting.md

 ## Abstract

-Code Testing: Some love it, many hate it.
-In the end, the only purpose of testing is making your code succeed in all test cases.
-But ever wondered about the effectiveness of your tests?
-Well, this talk will explore the art of *testing whether your tests fail properly* using Mutation Testing, a Unit Testing method that injects Mutants into your code to make your tests fail - but in case they don’t, you should definitely rewrite them.
+Did you ever think about the effectiveness and quality of your tests?
+This talk will explore the art of testing whether your tests fail properly using Mutation Testing, a Unit Testing method that injects Mutants into your code to make your tests fail.
+In case your tests do fail for all mutants, you're fine - in case they don't fail, you should definitely rewrite them.

 ## Talk Description